 Public Educational Programs

-Saturday Drop-In Classes teach the fundamentals of cartooning — character design, the language of comics, and storytelling — through the use of various techniques and exercises in the media of comic books, comic strips, and animation.
-Classes are offered once or twice a month on Saturday afternoons from 1 to 3pm.
+Saturday Cartooning Classes teach the fundamentals of cartooning — character design, the language of comics, and storytelling — through the use of various techniques and exercises in the media of comic books, comic strips, and animation.
+Classes are offered once a month on Saturday afternoons from 1 to 3pm.
 They are recommended for cartoonists from the ages of 8 to 14.
 Reservations are recommended as the class is filled on a first-come/first-served basis.
 Class size is limited to approximately 20 students per session.
 Check our Calendar for upcoming sessions.
-To register for a Saturday Drop-In Class please email email@example.com and include the student’s first and last name in your email.
+To register for a Saturday Cartooning Class please email email@example.com and include the student’s first and last name in your email and a contact number for their parent/guardian during the class.

 Weekend Workshops focus on special topics and are taught by various cartoonists from around the San Francisco Bay Area.
 These include “How to Draw with Your Kid, How to Draw with Your Grownup” (by Betsy Streeter), Beginning/Intermediate Adult Classes, and other special topics.
 Saturday workshops vary in price and age range.
 Check our Calendar for upcoming workshops.